Doctor of Pharmacy

 How Does it Work?

-The Doctor of Pharmacy program at the LECOM School of Pharmacy offers pathway choices: a year-round, three-year curriculum in Erie and a four-year curriculum in Bradenton.
+The Doctor of Pharmacy program at the LECOM School of Pharmacy offers pathway choices: a year-round, three-year curriculum in Erie, a traditional four-year on-campus and a distance education curricula in Bradenton.
 Students attend a minimum of two years at accredited undergraduate schools and three or four years of professional pharmacy education at LECOM.
 The innovative, year-round curriculum at the Erie campus enables students to earn their degrees and enter the pharmacy profession one year earlier.
 Both curricula offer the same spectrum of didactic courses, credit hours, and pharmacy practice experiences.

 The Doctor of Pharmacy program integrates science and hands-on practical experience.
 The professional program is structured around an outcomes-based curriculum where the integration of basic sciences, pharmacy practice and professional experiences is emphasized.
 Students are exposed to an early involvement with pharmacy practice experiences that provides valuable learning experiences for their future careers as pharmacists.
 This also allows a progressive development of students’ professional communication skills, as well as a true appreciation of pharmaceutical care concepts.
 Strong emphasis is placed on professionalism and life-long learning.